keldonia/bTime/readme.md

   // To process an appointment
   const processedSchedule: Schedule | false = scheduler.processAppointment(appointment, schedule, ScheduleActions.BOOKING_UPDATE);

-  // To process an appointments
-  const processedSchedule: Schedule | false = scheduler.processAppointments(appointments, schedule, ScheduleActions.BOOKING_UPDATE);
+  // To process an array of appointments const processedSchedule: Schedule | false = scheduler.processAppointments(appointments, schedule, ScheduleActions.BOOKING_UPDATE);

   // To convert a schedule to an appointment schedule